TwinCodeStudio/Easha-Tiwari-Portfolio/README.md

-# Magazine Portfolio — Vishakha Yesaji
+# Magazine Portfolio — Easha Tiwari

 A typography-forward, magazine-style portfolio that presents projects as editorial spreads.
 Built with vanilla HTML/CSS/JS.